Mentoring your Joshua

 Scurrying to hide.

-Rolling into a tight ball, cost exposing only the bony armor are defensive behaviors of an armadillo.
+Rolling into a tight ball, page exposing only the bony armor are defensive behaviors of an armadillo.
 Protecting him from a predator.
 It works most of the time.
-If you live in the south, ambulance you’ve seen the road kill evidence that a car is no match for the armadillo’s protective armor.
+If you live in the south, more about you’ve seen the road kill evidence that a car is no match for the armadillo’s protective armor.

 But what do you do when you’ve been offended?